 Life in the Arctic Deep

 Greenland sharks spend most of their lives in deep cold waters between 200 and 600 meters below the surface.
-They inhabit the Arctic Ocean and North Atlantic, ranging from Greenland and Iceland to Canada and even as far south as the Gulf of Mexico in deep water.
 These sharks tolerate the crushing pressure of the deep ocean and near freezing temperatures that would kill most marine animals.
-During winter, some Greenland sharks move into shallower water where divers occasionally encounter them.
 Despite their size, reaching up to 7 meters and weighing over 1,000 kilograms, they move slowly and pose little threat to humans.

 Diet and Hunting